 Salmon is so beneficial for dogs with its high protein, amino and omega-3 fatty acids that they need.
 It helps boosts their immune system, reduce inflammation and even reduce skin allergies.
 Amino acids are a must in an animal’s diet.
 Dogs that do not get enough of the essential amino acids can have healthy issues ranging from: weakened immune systems and skin and coat allergies.

-This recipe includes baked salmon, raw shredded veggies, cooked quinoa and pureed pumpkin (lots of fiber).
-This one’s a variation of the original recipe I’ve posted before.
+This homemade dog food recipe includes baked salmon, raw shredded veggies, cooked quinoa and pureed pumpkin (lots of fiber).
+This one’s a variation of the original dog food recipe I’ve posted before.
 Weston can be really picky and has been known to skip meals but with this version, he hasn’t missed a meal yet!

 - Bake salmon in oven 375 degrees for 20 minutes.

 - Cook quinoa with water until quinoa soaks up all liquid and fluff with fork.
 You’ll have over 4 cups of cooked quinoa.

 I feed Weston (22 lbs) a cup of food per meal; breakfast and dinner.
 I store all the food in quart size ziploc bags and freeze them.
 They’re easy to thaw (usually transfer a couple in the fridge the night before) and easy to portion.
 This recipe should last about 2-3 weeks!

 Curious if your dog has food allergies?
 Try this at-home test.